mhyr/Stereo_Vision_Based_Obstacle_Detection/README.md

 This work consists of the following main steps:

-1- CAMERA CALIBRATION
+1- Camera Calibration

-2- IMAGE UNDISTORTION AND RECTIFICATION
+2- Image Undistortion and Rectification

-3- BUILDING DISPARITY MAP
+3- Building Disparity Map

-4- CLASSIFICATION AND RECOGNITION
+4- Classification and Recognition

-5- OBJECT CHARACTERISTICS AND IMAGE UNDERSTANDING
+5- Object Characteristics and Image Understanding